 One of the most immediate, high impact eCommerce strategies to increase online sales is optimizing the checkout process.
 With different shopping cart platforms offering a variety of options across the board, how do you choose which checkout experience will convert more for your business?

-This blog offers recommendations from an emotional shopping approach.
-Optimize your eCommerce checkout and improve conversion rate by focusing on 3 main psychological and emotional triggers: speed, trust and value.
+In this blog, we're offering recommendations from an emotional shopping approach.
+Optimize your eCommerce checkout and improve conversion rate by focusing on 3 main psychological and emotional triggers:

 There are two ways to consider speed within the checkout process.
-One involves your overall site speed and page load times.
-We’ve seen conversion rates increase with each second you take off of your page load times.
-The other way relates to the speed at which a customer can successfully complete the checkout.
+One involves your overall site speed and page load times while the other relates to the speed at which a customer can successfully complete the checkout.

 Site Speed and Page Load Times

 Site speed affects your eCommerce site whether you realize it or not.
 Conversion rates, SEO, customer experiences and sales are affected directly by site speed and page load times.
-According to HubSpot:
+We’ve even seen conversion rates increase with each second you take off of your page load times.

 - 1 second delay means a 7% reduction in conversions;